orbitalis-framework/py-busline/README.md

 ```

 > [!NOTE]
-> `LocalEventBus()` is a singleton and the default implementation of a local eventbus, but you can provide yours.
+> `LocalEventBus()` is a singleton eventbus and uses the one provided by the Busline as default, but you can provide yours.

 ### MQTT